muness/muness.github.io/_draftsfolder/planning-not-plans.md

    - Review and synthesize available resources.
    - Continuously refine understanding in collaboration with experts.

-**Here are example tasks from a week during when those were my priorities:**
+And here are tasks (or placeholders for tasks, it's OK, you can figure it out as you go!)
+I came up with on a Monday morning those were my priorities:

 1. **Team Management & Development**